Andrew K. Rose: Biography

 the Economic Analysis and Policy Group, Haas School of Business at the

-Rose has published over one hundred and fifty papers, including eighty articles in refereed economics journals, including the American Economic Review, the Quarterly Journal of Economics, the Review of Economic Studies, and the Journal of Finance.
+Rose has published over one hundred and sixty papers, including ninety articles in refereed economics journals, including the American Economic Review, the Quarterly Journal of Economics, the Review of Economic Studies, and the Journal of Finance.
 His research addresses issues in international trade, finance, and macroeconomics, and has received more than 30,000 citations.
 His teaching is in the areas of international macroeconomics; he has won two teaching awards.

 Rose was the managing editor of The Journal of International Economics from 1995 through 2001, and was the founding director of the Clausen Center for International Business and Policy at Haas and the Risk Management Institute at the National University of Singapore.
 He has organized over forty-five academic conferences.